yard

 Your own 5-year notes will always beat a 30-year regional average posted online.

-If you grow a lot of edibles, you can pair these records with feeding notes from guides like vegetable garden fertilizer timing.
+If you grow a lot of edibles, you can pair these records with feeding notes from vegetable garden fertilizer timing.
 That way, frost, soil warmth, and nutrients all line up.

 People in windy or exposed sites may also want to factor in chill from the north or west.
 A row of arborvitae windbreaks or a fence can shift how cold air settles and may let you cheat a few days on tender shrubs.